 Short Circuit Gas Metal Arc Welding (GMAW-S) – A gas metal arc welding process variation in which the consumable electrode is deposited during repeated short circuits.

-Short Circuiting Transfer – Mode of metal transfer in gas metal arc welding at low voltage and amperage.
-Transfer takes place each time the electrode touches or short-circuits to the weld puddle, extinguishing the arc.
+Short-Circuiting Transfer – Mode of metal transfer in gas metal arc welding at low voltage and amperage.
+The transfer takes place each time the electrode touches or short-circuits to the weld puddle, extinguishing the arc.
 The short-circuiting current causes the electrode to neck down, melt off, and then repeats the cycle.

 Slag Inclusion – A weld defect where slag is entrapped in the weld metal before it can float to the surface.